 “The most important part of any project is knowing the desired outcome.
 If the client is not sure what they want you MUST find that out before starting any development, and written requirements documentation is the best way to do this.
 It is not just ticking a box in the process, it is the key to overall success.”

-From the point of view of the client, if you have a clearly defined process, not only does it keep her expectations aligned with yours, and provides a definite order of events for how the implementation will pan out, it also sets a “rhythm” to the whole effort which helps keep everybody on track.
+From the point of view of the clients, if you have a clearly defined process, not only does it keep their expectations aligned with yours, and provide a definite order of events for how the implementation will pan out, it also sets a “rhythm” to the whole effort which helps keep everybody on track.

 Similar to a web design project process, a clear web development project process means the client has a definite understanding of all the website development steps that will be taken during the project’s duration.
 She will know what to expect at certain times during the project and therefore will be able to say at a glance “We’re late” or “We’re on time”.
 Having this information transparent to the whole team, as well as the client, means everybody is kept on the same page.
 It gives the client something to rely on and to follow which reassures her that the project is in hand.
 Without a transparent process from the developer, the client could find herself flying blind within the whole project, and could easily find herself overtaken by the idea that the project is behind time and unlikely to succeed, an impression that no web developer wants to give to their clients.